Tool Reference

 Usage Examples:

-# Find all data categories related to customer data product
+# Find all data categories related to a logical namespace

 get_relationships(